Instructional Assistant Visa Sponsorship Jobs in New York

 Which visa types are most commonly used for instructional assistant roles in New York?

-The H-1B is the most frequently used work visa for instructional assistant positions that require a bachelor's degree in a specific field, such as special education or a subject-area specialty.
-J-1 exchange visitor visas are also common, particularly for roles connected to university programs or cultural exchange organizations.
+The H-1B visa is the most frequently used work visa for instructional assistant positions that require a bachelor's degree in a specific field, such as special education or a subject-area specialty.
+J-1 visa exchange visitor visas are also common, particularly for roles connected to university programs or cultural exchange organizations.
 Some positions at religious or nonprofit schools may qualify under R-1 or other specialized categories depending on the employer's structure.

 How to find instructional assistant visa sponsorship jobs in New York?